Welcome to Vote Nevada!

 As a private nonprofit, we have a small governing board to meet our fiduciary responsibilities and to set the organization’s issue and advocacy priorities.

 We also have an Advisory Board consisting of community members interested in supporting our issues and/or advancing their own issues.
 The only requirement for joining the Advisory Board is a commitment to follow the above process and Robert’s Rules of Order.
-Advisory Board members may create committees under the supervision of the Advisory Board Chair.
+Advisory Board members are welcome to create committees to explore advocacy, thought leadership and collaboration with others working on their issues.

 Our 501c3 application has been approved.
 You can view our IRS Letter of Determination here: Letter of Determination